Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 When planning your sessions, you’ll need to:

-- choose a location for your research - interviews can take place almost anywhere, including a user’s home or workplace, over the phone or at a neutral place like a research studio, café or public library
+- choose a location for your research - interviews can take place almost anywhere, including a user’s home or workplace, at a neutral place like a research studio, café or public library, or remotely by phone or video call

 - recruit research participants - these should be current or likely users of the service you’re researching